There’s some delicious Irish Christmas foods.

 Many of the dishes that fall into the ‘Christmas food in Ireland’ category are eaten in many other countries, like the mince pie!

 Roast turkey is the traditional meat, but many also have boiled ham.
-The meat is served with gravy (home made or shop bought!).
+In certain parts of Ireland, goose and duck are also served up.

-The plate is loaded with carrots, turnips, brussels sprouts and mini cabbages.
+The plate is loaded with carrots, turnips and brussels sprouts.
 Potatoes are usually served in every way imaginable, from roasted and mashed to tasty potato gratin.

-Certain parts of the country also have their own traditional Irish Christmas foods, like spiced beef, goose and roasted duck.
+Certain parts of the country also have their own traditional Irish Christmas foods, like spiced beef.

 It should be made and cooked in late October then wrapped in foil and occasionally spiked with whiskey or brandy as it mellows and matures.